OptoCode/nuxt-configuration-scripts/scripts/nuxt-dev-tools/README.md

 - The `nuxt.config.ts` configuration works for all editors
 - Only the `LAUNCH_EDITOR` environment variable needs to change when switching editors
-- Sourcemaps are essential for the "go to code" feature to work properly
+- Sourcemaps are essential for the "Toggle Component Inspector" feature to work properly
 - This configuration works with Nuxt 4.1.3 and the latest DevTools
-- Make sure your development server is running before testing the "Go to Code" feature
+- Make sure your development server is running before testing the "Toggle Component Inspector" feature